Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Methods

 \subsubsection{Segmentation-Guided Training}

-While the above noise prediction objective ensures accurate diffusion modeling, it does not explicitly enforce anatomical plausibility of the generated images.
-To address this, we augment the training with periodic anatomical supervision.
-Specifically, after every $f_{\text{seg}}$ iterations, we perform a fast 10-step DDIM denoising~\cite{song2020denoising} from an intermediate noisy state to obtain a denoised latent $\tilde{\mathbf{z}}_0^{(B)}$.
-We then decode this to image space $\tilde{\mathbf{x}}^{(B)} = \mathcal{D}(\tilde{\mathbf{z}}_0^{(B)})$ to produce a generated follow-up scan, and apply the Dice loss as in Eq.~\ref{eq:dice_loss} to minimize the difference in tissue segmentation between ground-truth and generated follow-up MRI:
+While the above noise prediction objective ensures accurate diffusion modeling, it does not explicitly enforce anatomical plausibility in generated images.
+To address this, we augment the training with anatomical supervision.
+At every training iteration we perform fast 10-step denoising via Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising} from an intermediate noisy state to obtain a denoised latent $\tilde{\mathbf{z}}_0^{(B)}$.
+We then decode this to image space $\tilde{\mathbf{x}}^{(B)} = \mathcal{D}(\tilde{\mathbf{z}}_0^{(B)})$ to produce a generated follow-up scan and apply the Dice loss of Eq.~\ref{eq:dice_loss} between its tissue segmentation and that of the ground-truth follow-up.
+The complete Stage-2 training objective therefore augments the noise-prediction loss $\mathcal{L}_{\text{noise}}$ with this segmentation Dice term:

 where $\gamma$ is a small weight balancing noise prediction accuracy with anatomical consistency.
-Note, the segmentor remains frozen to provide consistent anatomical guidance.
-This dual objective ensures that the learned diffusion model not only accurately models the data distribution but also respects anatomical constraints.
-As qualitatively demonstrated in Fig.~\ref{fig:AG-LDM_variats_seg_visual}, this explicit supervision effectively suppresses spurious boundary artifacts, ensuring precise anatomical alignment with the ground truth.
+Throughout this supervision the AE ($\mathcal{E}, \mathcal{D}$) and the segmentation teacher $\Phi$ remain frozen, so $\boldsymbol{\epsilon}_\theta$ is the only updated module.
+Because $\mathcal{D}$ and $\Phi$ are differentiable, gradients of $\mathcal{L}_{\text{dice}}$ flow back through $\Phi\!\to\!\mathcal{D}\!\to\!\boldsymbol{\epsilon}_\theta$ across all 10 unrolled DDIM steps (no stop-gradient).
+As qualitatively demonstrated in Figure~\ref{fig:AG-LDM_variats_seg_visual}, the explicit anatomical supervision effectively suppresses spurious boundary artifacts, ensuring precise anatomical alignment with the ground truth.